Java licensing

 A Java 17 subscription includes technical support, security updates, and regular patches from Oracle.
 The level of support depends on your subscription tier, so ensure it aligns with your organization’s requirements.

-How does the new model affect companies using multiple Java versions?
+How does the new model impact companies that use multiple Java versions?

 Companies using multiple Java versions must manage separate licensing agreements.
 Older versions might remain under perpetual licenses, but Java 17 and newer versions will require subscriptions, adding complexity to license management.